 If you don’t collect enough information from your customers, it can reduce the effectiveness of fraud detection.
 Conversely, if you collect too much information, it can negatively impact the checkout experience and result in a lower conversion rate.

 The following recommendations have been tested to ensure that your conversion rate remains high while maximizing the performance of our machine learning models.
-To help you identify what changes need to be made, Stripe reviews your most recent payment and makes it available to you in the Dashboard.

 The most important action you can take to prevent against fraud is to collect customer payment information and tokenize it using Stripe.js and Elements, Checkout, or our mobile SDK libraries.
 Each method collects important high-signal data, such as device information and IP addresses, automatically.
 To further improve fraud detection, we highly recommend you collect the cardholder name, customer’s full billing address and ZIP code, and their card’s CVC code during checkout.